Raspberry Pi Device Risks

 Managing Raspberry Pi Risks with Sepio

-Sepio is the leader in the Rogue Device Mitigation (RDM) market and is disrupting the cybersecurity industry by uncovering hidden hardware attacks operating over network and USB interfaces.
-Sepio’s solution, identifies, detects and handles all peripherals; no device goes unmanaged.
+Sepio is the leader in the Rogue Device Mitigation (RDM) market and is changing the cybersecurity industry by Identifying hidden hardware attacks operating over network and USB interfaces.
+Sepio’s solution identifies, detects, and manages all peripherals, no device goes unmanaged.

 The only company in the world to undertake Physical Layer Visibility fingerprinting, Sepio calculates a digital fingerprint using the device descriptors of all connected peripherals and compares them against a known set of malicious devices, automatically blocking any attacks.
 With Machine Learning, the software analyses device behavior to identify abnormalities, such as a mouse acting as a keyboard.

 Rogue Device Mitigation (RDM): Threat mitigation upon discovery of rogue or threatening devices.
-Integrations with existing security platforms such as NACs and SOARs for mitigation and remediation enhancements.
+Integrations with existing security platforms such as NACs and SOARs for mitigation.

 Talk to an expert.
 It will help you understand how to use Sepio’s patented technology to gain control of your asset risks.